Myanmar Eye Care Project: Htee Saung Eye Hospital

-Serving as the principle training and development centre for ophthalmic technicians for the MECP, the hospital is the largest service under the governance of the MECP.
+Serving as the principle training and development centre for ophthalmic technicians for the MECP, the hospital is one of the largest service under the governance of the MECP.

 In March 2024, Myanmar Eye Care Project projects reached the milestone of 500,000 free eye operations.
 The largest number has been performed at Shwe Yatu Tipitaka Cakkhu Pala Eye Hospital, Htee Saung under the auspices of Sayadaw U Wunthe Pala Linkara.

 Shwe Yatu Tipitaka Cakkhu Pala Eye Hospital, Htee Saung, was created by Daw Phyu Sinn Mon, Honorary Project Manager and Developer of the Myanmar Eye Care Project, at the request of Sayadaw U Wunthe Pala Linkara.
 It is strategically located at a bus junction.
 This makes the service accessible to the mass of impoverished and needy people of the Arid Zone.

 Satellite services in other regions have developed to be serviced by the teams from Shwe Yatu Tipitaka Cakkhu Pala Eye Hospital, Htee Saung, ultimately to provide sight-restoration independently.